 Start with high-quality tuna.
 My favorite is this albacore tuna.
 More on that below.
 Quality ingredients bring the best flavor!

 Add sauerkraut + veggies for flavor and crunch.
 Sauerkraut is key here.
-It’s another Costco staple (lasts forever) and one day I had the bright idea to put it in tuna for moisture, texture and nutrition.
+One day I had the bright idea to put it in tuna for moisture, texture and nutrition.

 Sauerkraut is fermented , meaning it’s super good for your gut.
 We need gut-friendly foods more than ever right now, considering 70% of our immunity lies in our gut.
 Celery, onion, and bell pepper add flavor, color, crunch, and nutrients.